Kbrown0684/Gladiator/README.md

 		##TODO:  is used to announce plans for changes
 		##  or additions to the function/method/class

+	Casing -->
+		variables_are_seperated_by_underscores
+		methodsUseCamelCasingWithTheFirstLetterLowercase
+		ClassNamesHaveTheFirstLetterUppercase
+		double underscore, "__", is used to
+		declare private variables and methods

 	Functions -->
 		Keep functions short and sweet, calling other functions in order to break up the required